A Monkey Wrench technician finishing up a tankless water heater installation.

 Drawbacks

-Tankless water heaters have a higher upfront cost compared to conventional water heaters.
-While conventional water heaters can cost $1900-$3300, tankless water heaters can cost anywhere from $4800-$7500 including installation.
+• Cost: Tankless water heaters have a higher upfront cost compared to conventional water heaters.
+While conventional water heaters can cost $1900-$3300, tankless water heaters can cost anywhere from $4800-$7500, including installation.
 While the upfront cost of a tankless water heater is higher, the warranties and life expectancy of a tankless water heater can save you money in the long run.
 Check out this article here as we dive deeper into what affects the cost of your tankless water heater.

-While most tankless water heaters have no problem keeping up with hot water demands, the larger your home is, the larger the demand.
-If you live in a large home or business, you may need to install more than one tankless water heater to make sure you'll always have endless hot water.
+• Larger Homes: While most tankless water heaters have no problem keeping up with hot water demands, the larger your home is, the larger the demand.
+If you live in a large home or business, you may need to install more than one tankless water heater to make sure you’ll always have endless hot water.

-With the tankless unit, yearly maintenance is highly recommended for homes that have hard water.
+• Yearly Maintenance: With the tankless unit, yearly maintenance is highly recommended for homes that have hard water.
 Yes, both tankless and conventional tankless water heaters require maintenance but if maintenance is not kept up with a tankless water heater, you can experience early breakdowns with your system and could have a lack of hot water.
 Read more about the kinds of maintenance your tankless water heater requires in this post here.

-Lastly, hard water is not a fan of the tankless water heater or really any of the fixtures in your home.
-If you don’t have water filtration installed on your tankless or on any of your fixtures in your home, scale will begin to build up on your fixtures and it can very likely cause early breakdowns or a leak.
-Because water is heated up through the heat exchanger, hard water will create scale build-up inside of your tankless water heater, which can cause your tankless water heater to work harder to heat your hot water and shorten the lifespan of your tankless water heater.
+• Hard Water Issues: Lastly, hard water is not a fan of the tankless water heater or really any of the fixtures in your home.
+If you don’t have water filtration installed on your tankless or on any of your fixtures in your home, scale will begin to build up on your fixtures, and it can very likely cause early breakdowns or leaks.
+Because water is heated up through the heat exchanger, hard water will create scale build-up inside your tankless water heater, which can cause your tankless water heater to work harder to heat your hot water and shorten its lifespan.
 Check out this article here to learn more about hard water and how it affects your tankless water heater.

 Is a Tankless Water Heater Right For You?

-Tankless water heaters are popular among homeowners but are they for you?
+Tankless water heaters are popular among homeowners, but are they for you?

 You should consider getting a tankless water heater if: